nazmullhossain/retinasoft/README.md

 ## Getting Started
+## has two branches one is the main (default) branch, where data comes from API by the stream, and the other FutureDatabranch branch, where ## data comes by FutureBuiler(one-time response

-#First time open this this project in your android studio id. then enable to dart sdk.
+#First time open this project in your Android studio id. then enable to dart sdk.
-your next step is pub get ,this way all dependises install in your maching.
+your next step is pub get, this way all dependencies are installed in your project.
 # home page
 <img src="https://github.com/nazmullhossain/retinasoft/blob/main/images/home.jpg">